branduvo/branduvo.github.io/terms/index.md

 ## 4. User Contributions

 Certain parts of the Service may allow you to post comments, provide feedback, or submit suggestions ("Contributions").
-By providing Contributions, you grant Daxirush Ltd a non-exclusive, worldwide, royalty-free, perpetual, irrevocable license to use, reproduce, modify, adapt, publish, translate, distribute, and display such Contributions in any media.
+By providing Contributions, you grant Branduvo a non-exclusive, worldwide, royalty-free, perpetual, irrevocable license to use, reproduce, modify, adapt, publish, translate, distribute, and display such Contributions in any media.

 You are responsible for the content of your Contributions.
 Contributions must not:
 - Contain illegal, abusive, defamatory, obscene, or otherwise objectionable content
 - Include any viruses, malware, spyware, or other harmful code
 - Infringe any intellectual property rights
-- Falsely imply sponsorship or endorsement by Branduvo or Daxirush Ltd
+- Falsely imply sponsorship or endorsement by Branduvo
 - Contain false or misleading information
 - Violate any person's privacy or data protection rights
 - Advertise products or services without our explicit permission